mjhea0/node-twitter-sentiment/readme.md

 ## Project Setup

 As you know, Node uses Javascript for both the client and server side.
-Because of this, the project structure is even more important to not only seperate out different concerns (client vs server) but also for your own understanding - e.g., so you can distinguish between client and server side code.
+Because of this, the project structure is even more important to not only separate out different concerns (client vs server) but also for your own understanding - e.g., so you can distinguish between client and server side code.

 Let's get to it.